elastic/rally-tracks/cloudnative/README.md

 Extraction of data-streams and indexes from line Elastic Cloud was done with the help of rally `create-index`

+Modifications:
+* Change number of shard replicas to zero in all indices eg. `"number_of_replicas": "{{number_of_replicas | default(0)}}"`
+*  For the query_aggregation operation we have defined the time limits of the query:
+   * `"gte" : "2022-04-22T07:00:00.886Z"`: Timestamp that defines the minimum time for task `query_aggregation`.
+It is aligned with specific corpora data.
+To be changed in case new data are provided.
+   * `"lte" : "2022-11-22T07:00:33.886Z"`: Timestamp that defines the minimum time for task `query_aggregation`.
+It is aligned with specific corpora data.
+To be changed in case new data are provided

 ### Example document

 ```json